 The fellow is required to participate in clinical rounds and in supervised lectures and presentations for neurology residents and patients.
 Clinical research is mandatory; at least one published paper is expected at the end of the fellowship.
 Attending both national and international specialty meetings is encouraged.

 The fellowship is recognized and accredited by the National Autonomous University of Mexico (UNAM).

-To apply you must have completed a Neurology Residency Training Program and being certified by your local neurology board.
+To apply, you must have completed a Neurology Residency Training Program and being certified by your local neurology board.
 A point-grade of 8 or higher during medical school is desirable.
-Academic year starts on March and official language is Spanish.
+Academic year starts in March and the official language is Spanish.

 For more information:

 Mexico City, Mexico